NeLLi-team/gvclass/README.md

 ## What's New in v1.4.0

 - **Trained Contamination Model Default**: `estimated_contamination` now comes from the shipped trained contamination bundle instead of the rule-based score.
-- **Resource Validation Tightened**: Production resources are now expected to contain both the contamination bundle and the novelty-aware completeness resources.
+- **Resource Validation Tightened**: Production resources are expected to contain the novelty-aware completeness resources.
 - **Setup-Driven Runtime Resources**: `resources/` is now treated as local runtime state populated by `pixi run setup-db` or first-run download, not as committed repository content.
-- **Benchmarking Workspace Separation**: Benchmark/reference workdirs moved under `benchmarking/` so runtime `resources/` stays production-focused.
 - **Full Summary Preservation**: The CLI preserves the richer final summary schema instead of collapsing back to the older per-query header set.

 ## Advanced Usage